Downtown Laconia

 The Masonic Temple

-Looking South from Depot (Veterans) Square.
-The Masonic Temple building is seen on the left.
-The original building was destroyed by fire in 1902 but rebuilt shortly after.
+Looking South from Depot Square (later known as Veterans Square).
+The new Masonic Temple building is seen on the left.
+The original building (not shown) was destroyed by explosion and fire on December 6, 1902.
+The new building was built in 1903.

 THE EAGLE HOTEL